oumi-ai/oumi/CONTRIBUTING.md

 # Contributing

 Thanks for considering contributing to Oumi!
+This is a community-first effort.
+We strongly believe that if we all work together, we can ensure a better, safer, and more open future for frontier AI.

-We welcome contributions for new models, incremental improvements, datasets, and bug fixes!
+We welcome contributions for new models, datasets, algorithms, incremental improvements, bug fixes and anything else that could make Oumi better for all of us!

 ## Prerequisites

-To set up the development environment on your local machine, run the commands below.
+To set up the development environment on your local machine, clone the repository ("git clone https://github.com/oumi-ai/oumi") and run the following commands below inside the 'oumi' folder.

 1\.
 Install the dependencies needed for testing and linting the code: